Beyond Softmax and Entropy: Convergence Rates of Policy Gradients with f-SoftArgmax Parameterization & Coupled Regularization: Experiments

 We evaluate the empirical performance of $\PG$ equipped with $\alpha$-Tsallis regularization, with the goal of assessing how our coupled parameterization–regularization framework compares to the baselines summarized in \Cref{tab:softargmax_summary}.
 All methods are evaluated on the \emph{unregularized} return objective, and we report learning curves as a function of training iterations.
 For each value of the Tsallis parameter $\alpha$, we tune both the temperature parameter $\lambda$ and the step-size $\eta$ over the grid

 For the baseline methods, we analogously select the best-performing configuration over their respective hyperparameter grids.
-All curves are averaged over $15$ independent random seeds, and shaded regions indicate one standard deviation \footnote{Our code is available on GitHub: \url{https://github.com/Labbi-Safwan/f-regularised-policy-gradient}.}.
+All curves are averaged over $15$ independent random seeds, and shaded regions indicate one standard deviation.

 \paragraph{NChain and DeepSea.} We consider two canonical tabular exploration benchmarks. \texttt{NChain} \c is a long-horizon chain environment in which the agent must repeatedly move in one direction to reach a terminal state with a large $+1$ reward, while a small immediate reward equal to $+0.01$ is available for moving in the opposite direction.
 As the chain length increases, the probability of discovering the optimal policy decays exponentially unless sufficient structured exploration is induced.
 The \texttt{DeepSea} environment, described in \Cref{sec:experiments}, is a two-dimensional sparse-reward navigation task in which the agent must follow a precise sequence of actions to reach a distant rewarding state.
 Both environments therefore test the ability of a policy-gradient method to propagate credit over long horizons and through sparse feedback.